 Before discussing Driving While License Revoked, it’s important to first distinguish DWLR from other charges that may seem similar but are actually less serious offenses:

 - No Operators License, often referred to as NOL, is a charge issued when a person is found to be driving but has never previously possessed a driver’s license granted by NC DMV.

 - Expired Operators License is a charge issued when a person has previously been granted a driver's license by NC DMV but simply forgot to renew it in a timely fashion.

 - Failure to Carry Valid Drivers License is a charge issued when a person has a valid, active drivers license, but forgot the actual physical license at home when they drove.

 To differentiate, receiving a charge for Driving While License Revoked specifically means that for some reason the North Carolina Division of Motor Vehicles has suspended or revoked your driving privileges within the State of North Carolina.
 Notice we said your driving privileges within North Carolina.
 We make this distinction because your driving privilege in NC can be suspended in this state EVEN IF you have a valid and active license in another state!

-Why did you receive a charge for Driving While License Revoked in Statesville, NC?
+Why You Received a Charge for Driving While License Revoked

 Now that we’ve distinguished DWLR from other similar sounding offenses, let’s review a few common reasons a person's driving privilege or driver’s license may be suspended: